timmoorhouse/mega65-forth/README.md

 - EXCEPTION
   - [ ] Need to be able to throw exceptions from assembler.
 This likely means changing the `THROW` implementation to be native code instead of Forth bytecode.
   - [ ] Many bits of code need to be updated to throw an exception for error conditions.
-  - [ ] Need to handle propagating exceptions after restoring input in `INCLUDE-FILE` like we do for `EVALUATE`
 - FILE
   - [ ] `S"` is incorrect when interpreting.
   - [ ] Need two separate transient areas for `S"` and `S\"` and implement their interpretation semantics.